 Alternative 1 (No Action).
-Do not revise The commercial trip limit for blueline tilefish of is 100 pounds gutted weight (lbs gw).
-100 pounds gutted weight (lbs gw). commercial trip limit for blueline tilefish.
+The commercial trip limit for blueline tilefish is 100 pounds gutted weight (lbs gw).

 Alternative 2.
-Increase the commercial trip limit for blueline tilefish to 200 lbs gw. commercial trip limit for blueline tilefish.
+Increase the commercial trip limit for blueline tilefish to 200 lbs gw.

-Alternative 3.
-Increase the commercial trip limit for blueline tilefish to 300 lbs gw. commercial trip limit for blueline tilefish.
+Preferred Alternative 3.
+Increase the commercial trip limit for blueline tilefish to 300 lbs gw.

 Alternative 1 (No Action) would retain the current trip limit that was implemented in 2015.
-Alternatives 2 and 3 consider less restrictive trip limits of 200 pounds gutted weight (lbs gw) and 300 lbs gw, respectively.
-The South Atlantic Council does not believe that more restrictive regulations are reasonable for consideration as the ABC recommendation has recently increased.
-The range of commercial trip limit alternatives being considered is the same as that analyzed during development of Amendment 32 (SAFMC 2014).
+Alternatives 2 and 3 (Preferred) consider less restrictive trip limits of 200 (lbs gw) and 300 lbs gw, respectively.
+The South Atlantic Council does not believe that more restrictive trip limits are reasonable for consideration as the ABC recommendation has recently increased.
+The range of commercial trip limit alternatives being considered is the same as that analyzed during development of Amendment 32 (SAFMC 2014c).

-The biological effects of proposed Alternatives 2 and 3 would be expected to be neutral compared to Alternative 1 (No Action), because ACLs and AMs are in place to cap harvest, and trigger corrective action if ACLs are exceeded.
+The biological effects of proposed Alternatives 2 and 3 (Preferred) would be expected to be neutral compared to Alternative 1 (No Action), because ACLs and AMs are in place to cap harvest and trigger corrective action if ACLs are exceeded.
 Alternatives with larger trip limits could present a greater biological risk to blueline tilefish in terms of exceeding the ACL since the rate of harvest would be greater.
-However, improvements have been made to the quota monitoring system, and the Council has approved a Dealer Reporting Amendment (GMFMC and SAFMC 2013b) effective August 7, 2014, which should enhance data reporting.
+However, improvements were made to the quota monitoring system with implementation of the Dealer Reporting Amendment (GMFMC and SAFMC 2013b) effective August 7, 2014, which has enhanced commercial data reporting.
 Larger trip limits could also result in earlier closures of blueline tilefish.
 Early closures can lead to regulatory discards, and release mortality for blueline tilefish is 100%, thus resulting in negative biological impacts to the stock.
 Similarly, smaller trip limits could increase bycatch if a trip is not ended and fishermen continue to target co-occurring species when the blueline tilefish trip limit is met.
 Therefore, little difference in the biological effects of the trip limit alternatives is expected.

 In general, commercial trip limits may help slow the rate of harvest, lengthen a season, and prevent the ACL from being exceeded.
 However, trip limits that are too low may make fishing trips inefficient and too costly if fishing grounds are too far away, which could affect business decisions and fishing behavior for commercial fishermen.
-The costs and benefits to fishermen when considering commercial trip limits depend on whether a longer season with a consistent supply of blueline tilefish is more important than maximizing efficiency on fishing trips, even if the season is shorter.
+The costs and benefits to fishermen when considering commercial trip limits depend on whether a longer season, with a consistent supply of blueline tilefish, is more important than maximizing efficiency on fishing trips, even if the season is shorter.
 Users of longline gear would likely suffer the greatest negative economic effects, as a group, from lower trip limits since this type of gear is more capable of larger landings per trip than handline gear.
 It cannot be predicted how many trips would be made in the future that would land blueline tilefish as it is likely only to be a bycatch species regardless of the commercial sector ACL changes in Action 1.
 However, the lower the trip limit, the more likely the commercial ACL would not be met.
-Alternative 3 is likely to have the least direct negative economic effect, followed by Alternative 2, and then Alternative 1 (No Action).
+Preferred Alternative 3 is likely to have the least direct negative economic effect, followed by Alternative 2, and then Alternative 1 (No Action).